daverobertson63/SDLPoP/README.md

 # SDLPoP

 An open-source port of Prince of Persia, based on the disassembly of the DOS version, extended with new features.

+This version has been designed to work with Visual Studio 2022 GUI.
+Its based on https://github.com/NagyD/SDLPoP

 ## Links